Discover the soaring mountains, spectacular wildlife, and mystical history of Ireland’s West Coast.

 You visit the country’s superstar wonders, such as the Cliffs of Moher and Galway City.
 You venture to hidden away treasures, like Locke’s Distillery and the Connemara National Park.
 And you learn all the adventurous stories from your passionate guide.

 Join this trip and sample the best of Ireland.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

 Departing Dublin, you travel west through the counties of Kildare and Offaly.
-The first stop is the attractive village of Kinvara, where you get a chance to take some superb photos of Dunguaire Castle and its remarkable historical legacy.
+The first stop is the attractive village of Kinvara, where you get a chance to take some superb photos of Dunguaire Castle and discover its remarkable historical legacy.